StaticStudios/static-website/app/md/rules.md

 You are allowed to have up to 5 alt account.

+You MAY use multiple accounts to vote and claim vote rewards on.
+This rule may change in the future, it is your responsibility to stay updated with the rules.

 ### AFK Clicking and Macros

 AFK auto clicking is allowed on the server.
 However, the use of macros—defined as scripts or automation that performs